markestiller/markestiller/README.md

 ## Hi there 👋

-- 🔭 Currently improving on Leetcode
+- 🔭 Currently grinding Leetcode
 - 🌱 Learning Django and ML
 - 💬 Learn more about me on [https://mark-estiller.netlify.app/](https://mark-estiller.netlify.app/)